rhiannonlynne/discovery_plot/README.md

 # discovery_plot

-Number of SSO discoveries per year
+A demonstration plot of the number of MBA and NEOs discovered per year (based on MPC records) combined with a forecast from LSST metric results coming from baseline survey strategy simulations.